Creating a Career Development Plan: Tips and Strategies

 - What are my current soft and technical skills?

-- What were my achievements up to now?
+- What are my accomplishments until now?

 Determine Your Long-Term Goals